 Participants can see other participant contributions.
 However, there is little peer-to-peer interaction.
 Some data may be visible to the community while some data is accessible only by the administrator.

-Empathising with your community is essential for understanding the "lived" experience in relation to an issue or event.
-This tool allows people to share rich-media including videos and images.
+Empathizing with your community is essential for understanding the "lived" experience in relation to an issue or event.
+This tool allows people to share rich media including videos and images.
 It also allows the contributor the option to receive comments on their contribution and also a sentiment tracking feature so that people can like or dislike these comments.
 Use this tool as part of a design thinking methodology to understand your communities needs and desires.
-To get started on using this tool, read our detailed article on how to configure the Stories tool in EHQ and how it looks for a participant.
+To get started on using this tool, read our detailed article on how to configure the Stories tool in EngagementHQ and how it looks for a participant.

 Use this tool if you would like your community to be able to respond to an issue without promoting debate in the same way a forum works.
-This tool operates in a mixed environment and can be pre or post moderated giving you control over how the messages are curated.
-To get started on using this tool, read our detailed article on how to set up the guestbook tool in EHQ and how it looks for a participant.
+This tool operates in a mixed environment and can be pre or post-moderated giving you control over how the messages are curated.
+To get started on using this tool, read our detailed article on how to set up the guestbook tool in EngagementHQ and how it looks for a participant.

 Closed Environment Tools